searchspring/competencies/competencies/technical-breadth-ui-frameworks.md

-# Competency - Technical Breadth UI Frameworks
+# Technical Breadth: UI Frameworks

 UI frameworks change fast and staying on top of them is a challenge.